bright/new-www/content/blog/tips-for-digital-marketers-on-how-to-cooperate-with-software-developers.md

 ## Don’t be afraid of questions

 Probably, **you will hear lots of questions from developers**.
 They can be tricky.
 Truly listen and then answer.
 I sometimes made the mistake of not really listening. **I was asked what I wanted to achieve.
 However, I was describing the feature I expected to be built**.
 That wasn’t the question.
-I didn’t understand that difference at first. ;) Still struggle with that sometimes.
+I didn’t understand that difference at first. 😉 Still struggle with that sometimes.

-It’s **a good sign when developers ask questions**!
+<div class="important-info"><h2>Show the bigger picture</h2><div>It’s **a good sign when developers ask questions**!
 They usually do it to understand your goal.
 Then they can recommend the most suitable tech solution to achieve it.
 Remember that **the feature is just the means to an end**.
-It’s not the goal itself. **Help developers understand the bigger picture** and you should quickly see better results of the cooperation.
+It’s not the goal itself. **Help developers understand the bigger picture** and you should quickly see better results of the cooperation.</div></div>

 ## Feel free to ask questions